steva-atomia/AtomiaStore/Documentation/customizing-views-and-layout.md

 The recommended way of customizing the markup of pages in AtomiaStore is to override just the views or partial views that need to be changed.

 Data is accessible in the views via strongly typed ASP.NET MVC view models, and Knockout.js view models.
-See [Customizing Data and Forms](customizing-data-and-forms.md) for more on this topic.
+See [Customizing View Models](customizing-view-models.md) for more on this topic.

 Organization
 ------------